Organization security clearances

 Organizations must get authority to produce, process, store or transmit information electronically for contracts requiring information technology security.
 It may be granted to organizations producing, processing, storing or transmitting sensitive information electronically for a specific contract.

-Organizations obtain authority to produce, process, store, or transmit information electronically through the organization screening process, and by completing a successful inspection by an information technology (IT) security inspector with the Program.
+Organizations obtain authority to produce, process, store, or transmit information electronically through the organization screening process, and by completing a successful inspection by an information technology (IT) security inspector with the CSP.

 Information technology inspections

-Your organization must get an authority to process information electronically approval letter from the Program before you begin producing, processing, storing or transmitting sensitive electronic information.
+Your organization must get an Authority to process information technology approval letter from the CSP before you begin producing, processing, storing or transmitting sensitive electronic information.

 Communications security and information security